Ahhh, January. Welcome back old friend.

 What are your three biggest goals and what did you do today to be one step closer to them?

-This is one of my favorite prompts when I am really zeroing in on my goals.
+This is one of my favorite journal prompts for when I am zeroing in on my goals.

 Not only does this hold me accountable to daily progress, but it also creates a log of my progress over time that I can look at when I am feeling discouraged.
 We love a way to encourage ourselves here at DWL and looking back at how far you come is definitely a great way to do that!
 This also offers you an opportunity to be very specific about your goals.
 You might find, through journaling your goals, that they change over time.
 Or, you might find that one goal has led you to another.